Smoothing effect for higher order dispersive equations and applications to nonlinear initial value problems: Introduction and main results

-Starting from this state of the art, in this paper we want to consider operators of the form \eqref{op} with arbitrary degree of evolution $p$ and obtain smoothing estimates for the inhomogeneous Cauchy problem \eqref{genCP}.
+Starting from this state of the art, in this paper we want to consider operators of the form \eqref{op} with arbitrary degree of evolution $p$ and obtain more refined smoothing estimates compared to \cite{chihara, FT} for the inhomogeneous Cauchy problem \eqref{genCP} imposing weaker decay conditions on the lower order terms.
 Then, we shall apply this to obtain local existence and uniqueness of solutions for a nonlinear Cauchy problem with right hand side depending on $u$ and its derivatives and linear part given by \eqref{op}. \\

 In order to establish our smoothing estimates we need to introduce the weighted Kato-Sobolev spaces $H^{s_1,s_2}(\R^n),$ $s_1,s_2 \in \R$ defined as

 where $\langle x \rangle^{s_2}\langle D \rangle^{s_1}$ denotes the operator with symbol $\langle x \rangle^{s_2}\langle \xi \rangle^{s_1}$, $\langle a\rangle$ being the usual Japanese bracket $(1+|a|^2)^{1/2}$ for $a\in\R^n$.
 The main properties of $H^{s_1,s_2}$ spaces are reported in Section \ref{preliminaries}.\\